 Likewise, in MC_Data.m can we omit loops on lines 279 -283, 311-317, 319-328, 364-369, 376-391 which all loop through every ensemble for every MC simulation?
 This may same considerable computational time.

 Discharge_sm.m also contains a number of loops that step through every ensemble.
-This is also run for every MC simulation.
+This is also run for every MC simulation (1000 times) and for every reference (BT,GGA,VTG).
 If we can reduce the computational time of the discharge computation by finding work arounds for the loops, then we will improve computational time.

+.Her Discharge_sm.m gives complex numbers on occasion.
+She did not take the time to figure out why.
+This should be investigated.

+Lines 1121-1175 of simulate_uncertainty.m plot the results of the simulations.
+These can be removed or written to files in the event of batch processing.

+FLE: There are many areas in the code where a more efficient use of switches, loops, and logical indexing can probably make huge differences in performance.
+Judicious use of the code profiler will aid greatly in this process